 Since my last balance update, I’ve made great strides in paring down my backlogs:

 - My email in-box is far more manageable and I rarely allow it to get over 75 messages these days.
-Instead of letting it get to the point when I have to spend hours addressing a backlog, I now dedicate some time to going through it at least a few times per week.
+Instead of letting it get to the point where I have to spend many hours addressing a backlog, I now dedicate some time to going through it at least a few times per week.

 - My Feedly blog reader is no longer out of hand.
 The “saved for later” queue gets pared down at the end of each month and if my list of posts to read becomes too lengthy, I delete some of the articles without even reading them.
 In the past, I would have been too concerned with FOMO to do so, but now it doesn’t stress me out much at all.
-I still subscribe to a number of blogs, but as long as I’m okay with not reading some posts, it’s not that big of a problem.
+I still subscribe to a number of blogs, but as long as I’m okay with not reading all of the posts, it’s not that big of a problem.

 - I’m no longer using the Pocket app and I deleted the backlog without reading it.
 This was my biggest information overload triumph!
 When one commenter suggested that I delete the queue, I felt anxious and thought I could never do it.
 But about a week later, I did just that!
 I had to catch my breath a bit when I hit the delete key, but then I breathed a sigh of relief.
 What’s more, I deleted the app completely from my computer, iPad, and smartphone.
 The simplicity of saving things to read with just a single click was too dangerous for me and created a queue I didn’t really need to have.